bullet-train-co/jbuilder-schema/README.md

-# Rswag::Schemas
+# JbuilderSchema

-Easy JSON Schemas management for RSwag
+Generate JSON Schema from Jbuilder files

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Add this line to your application's Gemfile:

+    gem 'jbuilder-schema', require: 'jbuilder/schema'

+And then execute:

-    $ bundle add rswag-schemas
+    $ bundle

-If bundler is not being used to manage dependencies, install the gem by executing:
+Or install it yourself as:

-    $ gem install rswag-schemas
+    $ gem install jbuilder-schema

 ## Usage